mpluhar/gcp-vault/README.md

 # gcp Vault

-Set up the prerequisites and installs Vault on K8s in GCP.
+Set up of a GKE cluster, all prerequisites and Hashicorp Vault.

 ## Getting Started